 We have an effective shelf registration statement on file with the SEC (the "Registration Statement") to offer and sell various securities from time to time.
 Under the Registration Statement, we have established an at-the-market common stock offering program (the "ATM Program") to sell shares of common stock having an aggregate offering price of up to \$250.0 million.
-During the quarter ended June 30, 2018, no sales were made under the ATM Program.
+During the quarter ended September 30, 2018, we issued and sold 3.2 million shares of common stock at a weighted average price of \$20.52 per share under the ATM Program, receiving net proceeds of \$64.4 million, after commissions of \$0.8 million and other offering costs.
+As of September 30, 2018, we have approximately \$184.8 million available for issuance under the ATM Program.
 This program provides additional financial flexibility and an alternative mechanism to access the capital markets at an efficient cost as and when we need financing, including for acquisitions.
-While we have not used the program to date, we currently intend to utilize the program when we believe the price we can obtain for our common stock is attractive or we otherwise determine it is an efficient manner to raise needed capital.
-In addition, our UPREIT structure, enables us to acquire properties by issuing to sellers, as a form of consideration, limited partnership interests in our operating partnership, (commonly called "OP Units").
+In addition, our UPREIT structure enables us to acquire properties by issuing to sellers, as a form of consideration, limited partnership interests in our operating partnership, (commonly called "OP Units").
 We believe that this structure will facilitate our ability to acquire individual properties and portfolios of properties by enabling us to structure transactions which will defer taxes payable by a seller while preserving our available cash for other purposes, including the possible payment of dividends.

-We anticipate our cash on hand and borrowing availability under the Revolving Credit Facility, combined with our cash flows provided by operating activities will be sufficient to fund our business operations, debt service and distributions to our shareholders over the next twelve months.
-However, we may take advantage of opportunities to generate additional liquidity through capital markets transactions.
+We anticipate our cash on hand and borrowing availability under the Revolving Credit Facility, cash flows provided by operating activities, together with funds anticipated to be accessed in the capital markets will be sufficient to fund our business operations, capital expenditures and, debt service and distributions to our shareholders over the next twelve months.

 The amount, nature and timing of any capital markets transactions will depend on: our operating performance and other circumstances; our then-current commitments and obligations; the amount, nature and timing of our capital requirements; any limitations imposed by our current credit arrangements; and overall market conditions.
 These expectations are forward-looking and subject to a number of uncertainties and assumptions.
-If our expectations about our liquidity prove to be incorrect, we could be subject to a shortfall in liquidity in the future, and this shortfall may occur rapidly and with little or no notice, which would limit our ability to address the shortfall on a timely basis.
+If our expectations about our liquidity prove to be incorrect or we are unable to access the capital markets as we anticipate, we would be subject to a shortfall in liquidity in the future which could lead to a reduction in our capital expenditures and/or dividends.
+If this shortfall occurs rapidly and with little or no notice, it could limit our ability to address the shortfall on a timely basis.